-Three hours HISTORY OF AMERICAN EDUCATION 203.
-In this course the educational development in our country will be viewed in the light of the religious, social, economic, and political changes.
+- 203. HISTORY OF AMERICAN EDUCATION

+In this course the educational development in our country will be viewed in the light of the religious, social, economic, and political changes. - 305.
+HISTORY OF EDUCATION
-CALVIN COLL

-Three hon

-- 305.HISTORY OF EDUCATION Three he A survey of the growth of educational theory and pract during the ancient and medieval periods. - 306.
-HISTORY OF EDUCATION Three he A continuation of 305 covering the modern period. - 309.
-EDUCATIONAL SOCIOLOGY Three ha A study of the social structure and educational practice emphasis on present-day problems.
-Credit also for Sociology. not for both.
+A survey of the growth of educational theory and practice during the ancient and medieval periods. - 306.
+HISTORY OF EDUCATION

+A continuation of 305 covering the modern period. - 309.
+EDUCATIONAL SOCIOLOGY

+A study of the social structure and educational practice with emphasis on present-day problems.
+Credit also for Sociology.
+But not for both.
 Both semesters.
-Not offered in 1953-54,

-С. PRINCIPLES
+C. PRINCIPLES

-301. PRINCIPLES OF EDUCATION Three hos A study of the aim of education and of the various underly problems.

-314. PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS
+- 301. PRINCIPLES OF EDUCATION

+A study of the aim of education and of the various underlying problems. - 314.
+PRINCIPLES OF TEACHING IN THE SECONDARY SCHOOLS
-The principles of teaching will be discussed in the light Morrison's The Practice of Teaching in the Secondary Schools. teaching technique in each of the types of subjects in the curric lum is analyzed.

-PRINCIPLES OF TEACHING IN THE 315.
-ELEMENTARY SCHOOLS
+The principles of teaching will be discussed in the light of Morrison's The Practice of Teaching in the Secondary Schools.
+The teaching technique in each of the types of subjects in the curriculum is analyzed.
+Pre-requisite: Psychology 202. - 315.
+PRINCIPLES OF TEACHING IN THE ELEMENTARY SCHOOLS

-Three hom Principles governing the directing of learning of children i the elementary school will be taken up.

-PRINCIPLES OF KINDERGARTEN-PRIMARY 317.
+Principles governing the directing of learning of children in the elementary school will be taken up.
+Prerequisite: Psychology 202. - 317.
+PRINCIPLES OF KINDERGARTEN-PRIMARY GRADES TEACHING

-GRADES TEACHING

-Two or three home The course includes a brief history of past and present trem in kindergarten work; the content of the curriculum for grade one, two, and three; and observations in actual classroom site ations.
+The course includes a brief history of past and present trends in kindergarten work; the content of the curriculum for grades one, two, and three; and observations in actual classroom situations.
+Prerequisite: Psychology 202.